How to use an API with Postman?

 During your development, you will have calls that depend on variables from other requests.
 For example, you may need to retrieve an id or token from a first call in order to verify the second.

 To avoid copying and pasting every time you want to make a call, you can use Postman variables.
-These allow you to store data received from a request so that it can be reused in future calls.
+These are used to store data received from a request so that it can be reused in future calls.

 In addition, Postman variables are arranged in scopes.
 There are several of these, the main ones being: